cruise-automation/webviz/packages/webviz-core/src/components/MessageHistory/topicPathSyntax.help.md

 - Slices are also allowed, and will return an array of values: `/some/topic.many.values[1:3].x` or even `/some/topic.many.values[:].x` to get all values.
 - Filter on particular values, usually in combination with slices: `/some/topic.many.values[:]{some_id==123}.x` — for now only equality is supported.
 - You can also filter on a global variable, which you can set in the Global Variables Panel: `/some/topic.many.values[:]{some_id==$my_custom_id}`
+- Filters can be applied to fields in the top-level message, in which case entire messages that don't match the filter will be skipped: `/some/topic{foo.bar==123}`

 When filtering, you can use booleans: `{value==true}`; numbers: `{value==123}`; and strings `{value="foo"}`.